What is Wild Orange Essential Oil?December 12, 2017

 What is Karma in Buddhism?January 2, 2018

 If the thought of vacation gets you salivating for Mai Tai’s, it’s time to rethink your upcoming travel itinerary.
 But don’t fear.
 If you’ve been in recovery for a while, you’ve probably already learned that there are many ways to have fun without drinking or getting high.
-The key is to extend these things to your vacation.
+Whether you’re going on a British Virgin Islands catamaran charter or a few days in the sun in Southern California, the key is to extend these things to your vacation.

 Here are some tips for staying sober while traveling.

 - Remain focused.
 Whether you’re traveling for business, pleasure, or to visit family, remember the purpose of your visit.
 Stay focused on what you’re there for, and you’ll be less likely to get caught up in “letting loose.”
 Even if you’re going on vacation and traveling for fun, that’s your purpose.
 For example, if you’re going to Colorado to ski, everything should revolve around skiing.
 This means that you should be in the best physical shape to ski.

 - Have a plan for stress.
 Stress is inevitable when it comes to travel.
 Even if you’re going on a relaxing vacation, stress can get the best of you at the airport or on the road.
 Make sure you know how to handle stress in a healthy way before you set out on your trip.
 Whether it’s meditation, exercise or breathing techniques, know how you’ll combat stress when it comes your way.

 - Remind yourself of the downside of drinking.
 Your travel memories may be filled with joyful toasts, but do you remember the hangovers?
 What about the moments that you don’t remember?
 Remind yourself that it’s better to live and be present in the moment than to be intoxicated.